ckreer/AbRAT/docs/source/installation.rst

    This guide is tailored for **macOS**, but the installation instructions and Docker commands also work on **Linux** and **Windows**, provided that folder paths and system-specific commands are adjusted accordingly.

 Hello and welcome!
-This guide will help you install and run our containerized |AbRAT| app on your Mac in a designated folder—even if you have little experience with GitHub, Docker, or the macOS Terminal.
+This guide will help you install and run my containerized |AbRAT| app on your Mac in a designated folder—even if you have little experience with GitHub, Docker, or the macOS Terminal.

 Prerequisites
 ^^^^^^^^^^^^^